-It’s no surprise that mobile-specific ads are a crucial part of your PPC campaign – but, we want to outline the importance of approaching your ads in the right way.
-How you optimise your mobile ads will depend on your business, your intended outcomes, and what you can offer your customers.
+It’s no surprise that mobile-specific ads are a crucial part of your PPC marketing campaign.
+Considering mobile is a huge part of how we connect with customers, we want to outline the importance of approaching your ads in the right way.
+How you optimise your mobile ads will depend on a number of things including your brand, your intended outcomes, and what you can offer your customers.

 The most important thing is understanding and delivering what mobile users are looking for when they search.
 So, we have written our top tips for creating a better mobile user experience.